Welcome to Whiskey Run Sport Horses!

 Training horses has always been a passion of mine.
 Whiskey Run is named after the love of my life: Whiskey (pictured above).
 Whiskey started out as a backyard western horse, afraid of sticks and poles on the ground, but turned out to be an amazing eventer that loves to jump!
 He can do several tricks and always comes when I call him; which is very convenient when I need the entire herd to come in!
 I can hop on him bareback, bridleless and go anywhere.
 He is and will always be my closest friend and partner.

 Horses have been my greatest teachers.
 Whiskey, always offering a surprise around every corner, taught me many life-saving reactions as well as how to communicate and work with difficult horses.
-Over the last 20 years, I've had the opportunity to ride and bring along amazing Grand Prix level horses as well as start and finish over fifty horses, many of which were never handled before.
+Over the last 20 years, I've had the opportunity to ride and bring along amazing Grand Prix level horses as well as start and finish over a hundred horses, many of which were never handled before.
 These opportunities have sculpted me into the rider and trainer I am today.